 - (a) a provider or prospective provider of goods or services; or - (b) a recipient or prospective recipient of goods disposed or to be disposed.

 49. Objections and complaints

-Persons aggrieved by decisions or actions taken in the implementation of this Supply Chain Management system, may lodge within 14 days of the decision or action, a written objection or complaint against the decision or action.
+Persons aggrieved by decisions or actions taken in the implementation of this supply chain management system may, within 14 days of the decision or action -